russHyde/py-js-dataviz/README.md

 - JS: details on running eslint in vim: https://daqo.medium.com/vim-and-eslint-16fa08cc580f
 - JS: add `globals: {_: "readonly"}` to .eslintrc so that lodash `_` character doesn't throw lints
-- CHROME: sources pane - allows you to inject debug points into a script and reload it
+- TOOL: [chrome] sources pane - allows you to inject debug points into a script and reload it
 - HTML: you don't actually need the `<head>` element anymore
 - HTML: Only using '<svg>' tags here, but tags for canvas and 3d-canvas images are available (difficult to debug though)